 4. Artistically driven (focused on the art of dance and the principles and processes of each artistic process; achieves quality)

 5. Contextually coherent (related, connected, experiences placed in an enriched context)

 6. Inquiry-based (engaged, inquisitive, creative, personalized learning, student agency)

-Teaching Dance as Art in Education offers a standards-aligned curriculum which utilizes the UBD “backward design” process.
-This textbook is acclaimed as the comprehensive textbook for dance educators whether in-service K-12 dance specialists, pre-service teachers, higher education, student teachers, teaching artists, graduate students, or professionals.
+Teaching Dance as Art in Education addresses a standards-aligned curriculum which utilizes the UBD “backward design” process.
+It is acclaimed as the “gold standard” for all dance educators–whether in-service K-12 dance specialists, pre-service teachers, higher education, student teachers, teaching artists, graduate students, or professionals.

 ⇒USA English version: hardback, 543 pages, 8.5″x 12″, USD $82.

 ⇒Canada English version: hardback, 543 pages, 8.5″ x 12″, USD $101.95. ⇒Orders for this book link directly to Human Kinetics to fulfill and incur shipping charges from the publisher.

 ⇒There is a Chinese version in Simplified Chinese Language from Shanghai Music Publishing House: sturdy double-paperback, 533 pages, 8.5″x 12″. $82